veniva/number-algorithms/README.md

 ## Run the program
 The following commands ara available:

-`php calculate.php` - prints the first 10 prime numbers
+`php calculate.php` - prints a multiplication table of the first 10 prime numbers
-`php calculate.php N` - prints the first N prime numbers, where N is a number
+`php calculate.php N` - prints a multiplication table of the first N prime numbers, where N is a number

 ## Run the Unit tests